 Mechanical keyboards are mostly used for those that type frequently or for video gaming.
 These are activities that could span hours at a time, and so a quality keyboard comes in handy.
 Even cheap mechanical keyboards are good because they still offer the linear or tactile feedback you need, while also being durable.

 I will say that mechanical keyboards are often more expensive than regular keyboards.
 This is because there is more to the manufacturing and generally more small parts involved with assembling the final product.
 Luckily, we were able to find some budget mechanical keyboards to test out for quality, typing experience, durability, and value.

 This list will feature the best mechanical keyboards overall, as well as keyboards with more specific uses (10 keyless, etc).
-You will also learn a bit more on the different color switches that mechanical keyboards use.
+You will also learn a bit more on the different color switches that mechanical keyboards use (scroll down for a comparison video).
 Simply follow the subheading that pertains to your needs and browse on our recommendations.

-The K552 Kumara by Redragon is hands down the best budget mechanical keyboard.
+The K552 Kumara by Redragon is hands down the best budget mechanical keyboard you can buy.
 Of course, there are more expensive keyboards that do a lot more.
 But for the price (retail at around $32.99 as of last updated date), it is among the cheapest there are, while maintaining incredible functionality and value.